What is so special about New Dawn Memory Care?

 Apply for employment

 The first requirement for employment at New Dawn is a caring heart and positive outlook.
 We then provide some of the best training in our field.
-In fact, every member of the New Dawn staff is trained in dementia care and behaviors by the Alzheimer’s Association.
+In fact, every member of the New Dawn team is trained in dementia care and behaviors by the Alzheimer’s Association.
 Ongoing training and education is also an essential part of our program.
-Employees receive continuous training on topics ranging from helping residents maintain their independence to managing aggressive behavior.
+Our staff receive continuous training on topics ranging from helping residents maintain their independence to managing aggressive behavior.
 Of course, every employee has a thorough background check and drug screen.
 Hard to believe that every employer doesn’t do this!

 We offer high staff-to-resident ratios and have onsite nurses around-the-clock, every day.
 Our staff is paired with particular residents whenever possible so they truly get to know their unique capabilities and challenges, as well as likes and dislikes.
 Best yet, we encourage you to talk directly to the professionals caring for your loved one.